About Skewray Research

 After the IMACS project completed, Brian went to Hamilton Sundstrand (now UTC Aerospace Systems) as a Space Instrument Systems Engineer, to work on the system engineering and optical design of the Orbiting Carbon Observatory (OCO) space satellite.
 Once OCO was delivered to NASA, Brian went on to perform system engineering for various space, land, and undersea mass spectrometer projects.

 Brian now works for Jet Propulsion Laboratory as a Formulation Systems Engineer.
+He has worked on missions observing the Earth, astrophysics space missions, and probes to Venus, the asteroid belt, Saturn, and Neptune.

 - Chemical Biological Mass Spectrometer — detecting weapons of mass destruction (WMD)